Intermarch3/Intermarch3.github.io/README.md

 at the beginning, the site was a school assignment and it is for this that the site has a weird name.

-thank you for all the people who collaborate in this project
+thank you for all the people who collaborate in this project.